/)

 Fitness is part of Army life — but it’s not about being the fastest or strongest.

-When you apply to join the Army, we will test your fitness, and there’s a good reason for it: we need to know you’re ready for the physical side of training.
+When you apply to join the Army, we’ll test your fitness.
+This is because we need to know you’re ready for the physical side of training.

-The good news is that this is something you can prepare for, and preparation makes all the difference.
-You don’t need to be perfect, just willing to give it a go.
-This is in your control, and we’ll help you every step of the way.
+The good news?
+You’re in control of your fitness, and you can prepare — and that’s what makes all the difference.
+You don’t have to be perfect, but as long as you’re willing to give it a go, we’ll help you through the Army fitness test every step of the way.

 Don't let yourself not take an opportunity because you are scared of failing.
 You will never know your true potential unless you give something a go.